chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-fluidized-bed/gas-solid-fluidized-bed.rst

 DEM parameter file
 -------------------

-The syntax is flexible.
-Parameters do not need to be specified in a specific order, but only within the subsection in which they belong.
-All parameter subsections are described in the `parameter section <../../../parameters.html>`_ of the documentation.
+All parameter subsections are described in the `parameter section <../../../parameters/parameters.html>`_ of the documentation.

 To set-up the square fluidized bed case, we first fill the bed with particles.